fabianjuelich/api_metrics_db/api.md

 FMP provides 15+ years of Financial Statements, including international filings.

 Leeway provides fundamental data back up to 30 years and the historical prices of up to 100 years.

+Having access to such extensive historical data allows for more in-depth and comprehensive backtesting of strategies.
+Traders and investors often rely on long-term historical data to analyze the performance of their strategies under various market conditions and economic cycles.
+Therefore, FMP and Leeway would be better suited for backtesting purposes when compared to Alpha Vantage, especially if you require a longer historical perspective for your analysis.

 # Which and how many exchanges and markets are supported?